Nutcracker: The Motion Picture: Adaptation for film

 At the premiere of the stage production, two Walt Disney Studios executives encouraged Stowell and Sendak to turn their Nutcracker into a film, suggesting Carroll Ballard as director.
 Stowell and Sendak were interested with the proposal, but discussed at length whether it would be wiser simply to film the ballet on stage or to adapt it into a full-fledged film version.
-Ballard, who had previously directed The Black Stallion and the Disney-produced Never Cry Wolf, agreed to do the film after watching a performance in Seattle with his wife and 5-year-old daughter.
+Ballard, who had met Sendak in Los Angeles in the early 1980s and who had previously directed The Black Stallion and the Disney-produced Never Cry Wolf, agreed to do the film after watching a performance in Seattle with his wife and 5-year-old daughter.

 Ballard described his directorial approach as follows: "I tried to do two things.
 To use photography to capture, as best we could, the qualities of the dancers, and to strengthen the story so it would be more appropriate for the film."
 Ballard especially wanted to clarify that most of the story is dreamed by Clara.
 In the process of adaptation to film, Stowell revised large portions of his choreography; Sendak revised some designs, and created additional ones from scratch.

 Part of Ballard's adaptation was intended to focus the characters' psychology, as he later elaborated:

-Willard Carroll, one of the producers, said that the production team "rethought [Nutcracker] for film the way Kent and Maurice rethought it for the stage.
+Willard Carroll, one of the producers, told the press that the production team "rethought [Nutcracker] for film the way Kent and Maurice rethought it for the stage.
 Basically, it's a silent movie done with visual comedy and emotion."
 Tom Wilhite, another producer, described the adaptation as "a cross between an MGM musical and a Korda picture."
 The animator Henry Selick assisted in the adaptation, shooting second unit for the film as well as drawing storyboards and contributing new fantasy sequences.
+In a 2021 interview, Ballard reported that he and Sendak were eager to incorporate much more of the Hoffmann story into the film version, without success: